pmeeny/CI-MS1-RestaurantWebsite/README.md

 - As a user I want to view the restaurant about us section
 - As a user I want to view the restaurant team members pictures and biography
 - As a user I want to view the restaurant awards for the years 2020, 2019, 2018, 2017
-- As a user I want to view the restaurant michelin star awards youtube video
+- As a user I want to view the restaurant michelin star awards Youtube video

 ## Skeleton
 ### Wireframes
-- Wireframes for the wesbite were developed in Balsamiq and are linked below for Desktop, Tablet and Mobiel devices.
+- Wireframes for the website were developed in Balsamiq and are linked below for Desktop, Tablet and Mobile devices.
 - The wireframes are stored in GIT in the png format and are available at the links below(Desktop, Tablet and Mobile wireframes)
 - One overall pdf containing all wireframes is also stored in the GIT at the following location: - [All Wireframes in PDF format](assets/wireframes/Wireframes_allformats.pdf)
 <br>

 Desktop
 - [Index](assets/wireframes/desktop/index_desktop.png)
 - [Menu](assets/wireframes/desktop/menu_desktop.png)